All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 | Rendering | Client-side WebGL2 | Server-side GPU | Server-side GPU | Client-side Unity/Unreal |

-| Real-Time Latency | <100ms (audio-to-visual) | 1-9 seconds (community reports) | 1-3 seconds | <100ms (local rendering) |
+| Real-Time Latency | sub-10ms (audio-to-visual) | 1-9 seconds (community reports) | 1-3 seconds | <100ms (local rendering) |

 | Character File Size | 50-200KB (.riv) | N/A (video stream) | N/A (video stream) | 50-200MB (.glb) |

-| Voice Integration | Built-in (ElevenLabs, Gemini) | Limited (pre-rendered) | Limited (pre-rendered) | None |
+| Voice Integration | Built-in (ElevenLabs, OpenAI, Gemini) | Limited (pre-rendered) | Limited (pre-rendered) | None |

 | Web SDK | React hooks + components | REST API only | REST API only | Unity/Unreal SDK |

-| Pricing | Free tier + ~$0.04/min | $29-59/mo + per-minute | $14.40/mo + per-minute | Free tier + enterprise |
+| Pricing | From ~$0.04/min | $29-59/mo + per-minute | $14.40/mo + per-minute | Free tier + enterprise |

 | Best For | Brand mascots, chatbots, voice agents | Video generation, presentations | Photo-to-video, marketing | Gaming, metaverse, VR |

-When to choose 2D (MascotBot): Brand mascots, customer support chatbots, voice AI agents, educational apps, kiosks, and any application where performance, brand identity, and real-time interaction matter more than photorealism.
+When to choose 2D (Mascotbot): Brand mascots, customer support chatbots, voice AI agents, educational apps, kiosks, and any application where performance, brand identity, and real-time interaction matter more than photorealism.

 When to choose 3D: Photorealistic presenters for marketing videos, VR/AR experiences, video generation where human likeness is essential.
 Platforms like HeyGen and Synthesia excel here.

-It is worth noting that MascotBot is a newer entrant compared to HeyGen (est. 2020) and D-ID (est. 2017).
+It is worth noting that Mascotbot is a newer entrant compared to HeyGen (est. 2020) and D-ID (est. 2017).
 Our technical advantage is in 2D animation performance and Rive-based lip sync, not brand recognition.
-For a detailed comparison, see MascotBot vs HeyGen.
+For a detailed comparison, see Mascotbot vs HeyGen.

 Common Issues and Solutions